compassd/dcompass/README.md

 - `any`: Matches anything.
 - `domain(list of file paths)`: Matches domain in specified domain lists
 - `qtype(list of record types)`: Matches record type specified.
-- `geoip(on: resp or src, codes: list of country codes, path: optional path to the mmdb database file)`: If there is one or more `A` or `AAAA` records at the current state and the first of which has got a country code in the list specified, then it matches, otherwise it always doesn't match.
+- `geoip(codes: list of country codes, path: optional path to the mmdb database file)`: If there is one or more `A` or `AAAA` records at the current state and the first of which has got a country code in the list specified, then it matches, otherwise it always doesn't match.
-- `ipcidr(on: resp or src, list: list of files that contain CIDR entries)`: Same as `geoip`, but it instead matches on CIDR.
+- `ipcidr(list of files that contain CIDR entries)`: Same as `geoip`, but it instead matches on CIDR.

 Different querying methods:
 - `https`: DNS over HTTPS querying methods. `no_sni` means don't send SNI (useful to counter censorship). `name` is the TLS certification name of the remote server. `addr` is the remote server address.